SHEIN stock

 Frequently asked questions

-Is SHEIN still a private company?
+Is SHEIN a public or private company?

 What is SHEIN's valuation?